ente-io/ente/infra/workers/README.md

 ## Creating a new worker

 Copy paste an existing one.
-Unironically this is a good option because the Cloudflare template has a lot of unnecessary noise, but if really do want to create one from scratch, use `npm create cloudflare@latest`.
+Unironically this is a good option because Cloudflare's template has a lot of unnecessary noise, but if really do want to create one from scratch, use `npm create cloudflare@latest`.

 To import an existing worker from the Cloudflare dashboard, use